CONTACT THE AUTHOR:

-To have Reyna visit and present her work at your school, please
+To have Reyna Grande visit your school, please

 contact her at firstname.lastname@example.org to discuss date, honorarium,